 On the one hand, the answer to that is obviously ‘no’.
 Poker rooms don’t have a responsibility to protect players and really the law of the jungle should apply, to mix metaphors.
 However, sharks are skilled players that are on the sites to make money, meaning that they don’t tend to bring much money with them.
 Fish are the ones that bring the money, given that they lose it and need to replenish their stack regularly.

-With poker sites taking a rake from each hand that is played, they need money to be on the table in order to make their profits.
+With poker sites taking a rake from each hand that is played, they need money to be on the table in order to make a gain.
 If fish are constantly being eaten by sharks then sooner or later they’re going to decide to stop swimming in that particular section of water.
 This will mean that the poker rooms end up with sharks constantly circling each other but no one looking to strike.
 Fish are, as you might imagine, the lifeblood of the poker rooms.

 As a result, it has become really important for poker sites to find different ways to ensure that the fish will want to keep returning and playing poker with them.
-Without the fish, their profits drop off, so sharks can’t be allowed to constantly rule the roost, to add another metaphor into the mix.
+Without the fish, their returns drop off, so sharks can’t be allowed to constantly rule the roost, to add another metaphor into the mix.
 Sites want players to return to them again and again, but in order to ensure that they have to limit the ability of sharks to keep snacking on the fish.

 How the Sharks Increase Their Edge